Machinima: Recent history

 On March 6, 2024, Rooster Teeth general manager Jordan Levin notified employees that the company would close over the next several months.
 In an email, he cited reasons for the shutdown including "fundamental shifts in consumer behavior and monetization across platforms, advertising, and patronage", with it being reported that the number of subscribers to Rooster Teeth's "First" service had dropped to around one-quarter of their peak and that Rooster Teeth as a whole had been unprofitable for a decade.
 Then-parent Warner Bros.
 Discovery (formed from the sale of WarnerMedia from AT&T into a Reverse Morris Trust merger with Discovery, Inc. in 2021.) would gauge interest in Red vs. Blue, and the studio's other intellectual property (including RWBY, and Gen:Lock).

 Within the timeframe between Machinima Inc., and Rooster Teeth's respective closures, Australian animator Luke Lerdwichagul would gain prominence from his Super Mario 64 and Garry's Mod-based comedy series, SMG4.
-He would eventually form the independent animation studio Glitch Productions with his brother, Kevin, while continuing to work on the series.
+He would eventually form the independent animation studio Glitch Productions with his brother, Kevin, while continuing to work on the series until December 2025.

 Sara Sadik is a French digital artist known for her use of machinima to explore themes of masculinity, identity, and the experiences of young men in the Maghrebi diaspora.
 Utilizing video game engines like Grand Theft Auto V, her works blend fictional and documentary elements to create narratives that highlight underrepresented voices.

 In recent years, Minecraft machinima, referring to films created within the virtual environment of the video game Minecraft, has attracted increasing attention in contemporary art and film discourse.
 It is notable for its do-it-yourself ethos and a potential to challenge conventional ideas of authorship, cinematic form, and game-based narrative.
 Due to its accessibility and creative flexibility, Minecraft has become a widely adopted platform among young filmmakers, educators, and artists.